THE KILLING - PART ONE

 The distancing by way of these obstructions is an interesting effect and one that is carried over into other scenes.
 These intermediary characters remove us from the action but yet make it more intimate, as if we are also part of the faceless crowd, standing amongst or beyond them.
 I have wondered if it isn't part of the Pagliacci effect, building an audience into the film itself, as with Pagliacci.
 I will return to discussion of this idea during the heist.

 The Sweeper Anticipating the Film's End

 The expanisve clubhouse set, Marvin making his long walk across it to the bar then back to the cashier cages, the individual sweeping up the numerous abandoned tickets, harkens back to the opening scene in Killer's Kiss in which Davey paces in Penn Station while a man carrying a double bass makes his way to the far end of the station and back, a sweeper stepping out at one point and exiting the screen at about the same time as the man with the double bass, then the shot finishing with a man in a hat, his face masked by shadow, crossing the scene and stopping to look toward Davey and the camera.
-There is indeed something unsettling in that gaze of the shadowed, faceless man toward Davey and the camera, as if The Killing managed to step through a wormhole and visit that set.
-Of course it's our familiarity with The Killing that creates this effect.
+There is indeed something unsettling in that gaze of the shadowed, faceless man toward Davey and the camera, as if The Killing managed to step through a wormhole and visit the set of Killer's Kiss.
+The figure reminds of Johnny, especially in shots 290 through 293.